Code-Institute-Submissions/Leliarkelly-CoachingPsychology/README.md

 <h3>Potential clients</h3>

-A1	As a website visitor I want to see what coaching services Coaching Psychology has to offer so I can decide whether to make contact. - Sprint 1
+A1	As a website visitor I want to see what coaching services Coaching Psychology has to offer so I can decide whether to make contact. - Sprint 1 -
-A2	As a potential customer I want to get to know Ali as a coach and what experience she has so I can see if I could work with her. -Sprint 1
+A2	As a potential customer I want to get to know Ali as a coach and what experience she has so I can see if I could work with her. -Sprint 1 -
-A3	As a potential customer I want to be able easily to get in contact with the company and to get feedback quickly on my query. -Sprint 1
+A3	As a potential customer I want to be able easily to get in contact with the company and to get feedback quickly on my query. -Sprint 1 -
 A4	As a customer I want to be assess all the website information on any device so it does not matter where I am and whether I using my mobile, tablet or desktop -Sprint 1
 A5	As a customer I want to get more information more about how Resilience training could help me so I can be better prepared to handle unexpected or stressful situation in the workplace -Sprint 2
 A6	As a customer I want to see what other customer experiences have been working with Coaching Psychology so I can have confidence in making a booking- Sprint 2
-A7	As a customer I want to know how much the company charges for their services so I know if I can afford them and so not to waste time -Backlog
+A7	As a customer I want to know how much the company charges for their services so I know if I can afford them and so not to waste time - Add to Backlog
-A8	As a customer I want to be able to see when a coach could be available to help me as I have an important presentation coming up and need access to coaching quickly- Backlog
+A8	As a customer I want to be able to see when a coach could be available to help me as I have an important presentation coming up and need access to coaching quickly- Add to Backlog

 <h3>Company owner</h3>